mathur619/weather_wizard/README.md

 npm start

-NOTE: search for US countries only.
+NOTE: search for US cities only.